mavek87/react-library-template/README.md

 - ```bun install```
 - add dependencies (for tests and other)
 - some manual configurations on various files (package.json, vite.config.js, tsconfig.json, .gitignore, .env)
 - created a node script (applyLibConfig.js) which is automatically launched by Bun after you "clone" the template.
-It allows you to set the name of your library.
+It allows you to set the name, the description and the author of the library.

 ------------------------